-We draw attention to Note 2 in the financial statements, which indicates that for the year ended December 31, 2022 the Company incurred a comprehensive loss of \$5,195,973 and used cash flows for operating activities of \$3,399,032.
-As stated in Note 2 in the financial statements, these events or conditions, along with other matters as set forth in Note 2 in the financial statements, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
+We draw attention to note 2 to the consolidated financial statements, which indicates that the Company's current liabilities exceed its current assets by \$5,740,587, incurred a comprehensive loss of \$1,685,197 and used cash flows from operating activities of \$839,724 for the year ended December 31, 2023.
+As stated in note 2, these events or conditions, along with other matters as set forth in note 2, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.